 - Wash gloves appropriately before removing them.
 (Note: some gloves, e.g., leather and polyvinyl alcohol, are water-permeable.)

-- In order to prevent the unintentional spread of hazardous substances, remove gloves before handling objects such as doorknobs, telephones, pens, computer keyboards, etc.
+- In order to prevent the unintentional spread of hazardous substances, remove gloves and wash hands before handling objects such as doorknobs, telephones, pens, computer keyboards, etc.

 - Replace gloves periodically, depending on the frequency of use and their permeation and degradation characteristics relative to the substances handled.
-(See Appendix F – for liks to various manufacturers Degradation Charts)
+(See Appendix F – Glove Information for links to various manufacturers’ Glove Compatibility Charts)

 2. CHEMICAL HAZARDS